 - Keep your communication and interaction with the individual in question completely professional.
 Do not add fuel to the fire.

 - Document.
 Document.
 Document.
 Document everything…when you turned in assignments, every email sent/received, document anything and everything.
 Plan to spend a little time summarizing conversations in a journal (especially if they are related to expectations such as an assignment or project).
 Keep a log of offending behavior including the date, time, location, any witnesses and precipitating factors.

 - If the situation gets out of control…either it’s causing you stress or affecting your grades, you need to take further action.
 One step to consider is requesting a meeting with the professor and an uninterested third party to act as mediator.
 Describe your perception of the bully’s behavior and give him/her a chance to explain, achieve understanding or even apologize.
 If you feel this would make the situation MORE volatile, then you have no choice but to go to a trusted advisor and meet with them privately about your situation.
 If it’s another faculty member, s/he may have insight you do not possess and can be an invaluable resource for you.
 If the you-know-what really hits the fan, then your next course of action would be to approach your bully’s superior (preferably with your advisor present) to discuss the issues.

 If your bully is another student, my best advise would be to ignore them, take the high road and avoid engaging them at all costs.
 With any luck they’ll lose interest when they realize you’re not an interesting target.
 If the behavior continues and affects your emotional wellbeing or your performance, then do all the things you would do if dealing with a bully professor.

 Have you encountered bullies and jerks on your path to become a nurse?
 How did you deal with it?
-Leave your reply in the comments or shoot an email to email@example.com.
+Share your experience our facebook group, Thriving Nursing Students!